How to Keep Spiders Out of Your Bedroom

 10. Keep your outside lights off

 Insects and bugs are attracted to light, making it a field day for spiders.
-By keeping your outside lights off, you’ll be less likely to attract any creepy crawlies through door cracks and open windows.
+In the evening, make sure your outside lights are off, and you’ll be less likely to attract any creepy crawlies through door cracks and open windows.

 11. Use spider catchers